Period sex: Can you have sex on your period?

 Why isn’t period sex more common?

 It’s fair enough.
 You’re bleeding all day, you’re doubled over in pain and you want to shout at everyone in sight, a.k.a, menstrual cycles and menstrual cramps.
 The last thing you need is anyone near your nether regions.
 Especially if you have a heavy flow going.
 That’s totally ok.
 You do you.

-Some religious people don’t believe in having sex on your period as menstruating women are seen as ‘unclean’.
-It was also once believed that menstruating women could contaminate semen and therefore produce disabled children, which is obviously not true.
+But sometimes it isn’t about feeling crappy.
+It’s important to note that some religious people don’t believe in having sex on your period as menstruating women are seen as ‘unclean’.
+It was also once believed that menstrual blood could contaminate semen and therefore produce disabled children, which is obviously not true.

 How period sex can be a good thing

 Can you have sex on your period?
 Yes.
 Should you have sex on your period?
 If you feel up to it, there are lots of reasons why it might be a brilliant idea.

 You see, all the hormonal activity that ramps up during your period often results in you being a lot more horny.
 So, having sex, both oral sex and penetrative sex, can be great and even better than when red Niagara Falls isn’t in your pants.
 Naturally, there’s a lot more moisture going on during your period too, which means natural lube.
 Defo comes in handy.